-Our FCA investigations solicitors have a wealth of experience with dealing with the Financial Conduct Authority can offer their expert advice and assistant when you are under investigation.
+Our FCA investigations solicitors have a wealth of experience with dealing with the Financial Conduct Authority and can offer their expert advice and assistance when you are under investigation.

 Financial Services and Markets Act 2000 regulates financial service activity.
 This includes;